THE NECESSARY MATERIALS

 3. WORK THE SLICES

 Work the slices with gum tragacanth or tokonole.
-Apply and let the product penetrate the edge, then rub briskly with a cloth or a lisette.
+Apply the product to the slice and let it soak in, then rub briskly with a cloth or a lisette.
 The slice will brown and shine.

 4. NOURISH THE LEATHER

-Apply a thin layer of fat or oil evenly with a cloth (here Fat Panda Blonde by Trimadel).
+Apply a thin layer of grease or oil evenly with a cloth (here Panda Blonde Grease from Trimadel).

 Screw the collar button into the 3mm hole.